12 Sayings Only People From California Will Understand

 It’s usually food items that are referred to as “bomb,” though theoretically anything awesome could be referred to in this way.

-You can also order your fries animal style.
-If you’re especially hungry, try a 3×3 burger, which comes with three beef patties, or even a 4×4, which comes with four.
+You can also order your fries animal style, or if you’re especially hungry, try a 3×3 burger, which comes with three beef patties, or even a 4×4.

 11. “This burrito is dank.”